felipemchdev/Event_API_Flask/readme.md

-This is an API for a application developed in NLW Connect 3-Day Course.
+This is an API for an Events Subscription Platform developed in NLW Connect 3-Day Course.

 Liked what u saw here?